The 90-day wall

 How long can an American stay in France?

 90 days in any rolling 180-day period, visa-free.
 That covers scouting trips and a long summer, not a life.
 Staying longer requires a long-stay visa, applied for from the US before you leave, then validated as a residence permit after arrival.
+Since April 2026, the EU's Entry/Exit System counts those days biometrically at the border; the mechanics and the routes past day 90 are covered in staying in Europe longer than 90 days.

-For most retirees and financially independent families the route is the long-stay visitor visa (VLS-TS “visiteur”): proof of stable resources, full health cover, and a commitment not to take French employment.
+For many retirees and financially independent families the route is the long-stay visitor visa (VLS-TS “visiteur”): proof of stable resources, full health cover, and a commitment not to take French employment.
 Families who still run businesses or invest often fit other routes.
 Choosing the wrong one costs a year; the Blueprint settles it before you apply.

 The property wall